|

 Kosmos-Brenner lamps can be considered as center

-a separate page for
+a separate page illustrating

 Kosmos-Brenner lamps.